reficio/soap-ws/README.md

 ### Why should you use soap-ws?
 Read this carefully and check if you know what we are talking about.

 * Have you ever had problems with the versioning of web-service endpoints?
 Have you ever had to address the problem how to deal with many versions of the same classes generated from two versions of the same WSDL in one code base?
-Did you try to prefix the classes, change the package, or do any other mambo-jambo tricks that are clearly against the best-practices of software design?
+Did you try to prefix the classes, change the package, or do any other mambo-jumbo tricks that are clearly against the best-practices of software design?
 * Have you every tried to chain and orchestrate a few web-service invocations applying some XSLT transformation to the consecutive responses forwarding them to the next endpoint?
 Have you ever seen how cumbersome it is using Java generated ws clients/servers?
 * Have you ever had to re-generate the ws-stubs, recompile and redeploy you application because of a tiny change in the WSDL?
 * Have you every been confused why you generate all these domain and stub classes to invoke one simple web-service operation and to get a plain response that could be processed with XSTL one-liner?